LeonTrii/Playground/Data Analysis/Projects from 'Data Science Lovers'/README.md

 # Data Analysis

-Cars: Spreadsheet containing numerous types of cars with questions regarding it.
+Cars: Spreadsheet containing numerous types of cars.

-Police: Data for how often people were stopped.
+Police: Data for how often people were stopped by the police.

-Weather: Data from 2012 that contains questions regarding it.
+Weather: Weather data from 2012.